kubernetes/community/contributors/design-proposals/envvar-configmap.md

 type Container struct {
   // List of sources to populate environment variables in the container.
   // The keys defined within a source must be a C_IDENTIFIER.
 An invalid key
   // will prevent the container from starting.
+When a key exists in multiple
+  // sources, the value associated with the last source will take precedence.
   // All env values will take precedence over any listed source.
   // Cannot be updated.
   // +optional